-AC Milan boss Massimiliano Allegri felt his side deserved more out of Tuesday's 1-1 Champions League draw with Ajax.
+AC Milan boss Massimiliano Allegri felt his side deserved more out of Tuesday night's 1-1 Champions League draw with Ajax.

 The Rossoneri appeared set for defeat when defender Stefano Denswil headed the hosts into the lead as he rose highest to meet Lasse Schone's corner in the 90th minute.

-Still, Allegri felt his side deserved more from the game, and bemoaned the manner in which it conceded.
+Still, Allegri felt his side deserved more from the game, and bemoaned the manner in which they conceded.

-Allegri reserved praise for goalscorer Balotelli, though, who came close earlier in the game when he had a curling effort tipped off the crossbar by Ajax keeper Jasper Cillessen.
+Allegri reserved praise for goalscorer Balotelli, though, who went close earlier in the game when he had a curling effort tipped on to the crossbar by Ajax keeper Jasper Cillessen.

-"Balotelli played well," the 46-year-old said.
+"Balotelli played well," the 46-year-old added.
 "He went close when he hit the bar with a great shot.
 He is a very important player for us."